NordicWayInterchange/interchange/demo/single-node/README.md

 In order to see messages flowing through the system, we can create a Subscription to the data stream, and listen to the associated queue.
 The file `sub_king_olav_denm_no.json` declares a Subscription to listen for messages using the publicationId of `NO00000-pub-1`
-Run the command `./a_onboard_client addsubscription -f sub_king_olav_denm_no.json`, and make note of the id of the added subscription.
+Run the command `./a_onboard_client subscriptions add -f sub_king_olav_denm_no.json`, and make note of the id of the added subscription.
-To get the actual endpoint do receive messages on, run `./a_onboard_client.sh getsubscription <id>`, using the id from earlier.
+To get the actual endpoint do receive messages on, run `./a_onboard_client.sh subscriptions get <id>`, using the id from earlier.
 You might have to do this a few times until the subscription has changed from status `REQUESTED` to status `CREATED`.
 When the subscription has reached the status `CREATED`, the subscription should have one item in the `endpoints` list, and the entry `target` specifies the name of the actual endpoint to receive messages from.